 Herceptin is the brand name of the targeted cancer drug trastuzumab.

-It’s used to treat cancers that have large amounts of the protein HER2 (epidermal growth factor receptor 2).
+It’s a biologic drug used to treat cancers that have large amounts of the protein HER2 (human epidermal growth factor receptor 2).
 These HER2-positive cancers include:

 - early breast cancer